-Unable to resist the lure of a mountain summit, whilst in McLeod Ganj we hiked to Triumd Peak at 3,250 metres, host to a Shri Kunal Pathri Devi Temple.
-The five hour ascent lead us past the Bhagsu Waterfall, through forests, along a ridgeline and past Triund Hill until we walked under prayer flags and emerged above the clouds.
+Unable to resist the lure of a mountain summit, we hiked to Triund Peak at 3,250 metres, host to a Shri Kunal Pathri Devi Temple.
+The five hour ascent lead us past the Bhagsu Waterfall, through forests, along a ridge line and past Triund Hill until we walked under prayer flags and emerged above the clouds.
 This is perhaps a good time to point out that I have tried to describe many views throughout my written accounts of this cycle tour, so to avoid another string of adjectives such as “awe inspiring” and “magnificent” I will simply embed a few photos, enjoy.
-We spent about an hour at the summit finding ourselves and drinking banana lassi before starting the three hour descent.
-In truth, at the summit Jacob fell asleep while I sat doused with deep gratification, overwhelmed with another “Holy cheesewire, I am in India!” moment.
+We spent about an hour at the summit ‘finding ourselves and drinking banana lassi’ before starting the three hour descent.
+In truth, at the summit Jacob fell asleep while I sat doused with deep gratification, overwhelmed with another “Holy cheese-wire, I am in India!”
+Moment.